jircdev/reactive-model/src/docs/collection.md

 	orderBy: { name: 'asc' },
 	limit: 20,
 });
+// Pagination is handled internally: you do not need to pass the pagination cursor.
+// If the collection has a pagination cursor (e.g., `next` or as configured by `nextParamName`), it will be sent automatically in the request.
+// The provider can return either an array or an object with `{ items, next, total }`.
+// To fetch the next page, call `load({ update: true })` and the collection will use the latest cursor.
 ```

 > 💡 **Note**: The filters used in the `where` clause are fully customizable.